The Korean equivalent is called Yeonguseng, the Chinese student is called a Yuansheng (院生 yuànshēng or yuan4 sheng1)

 - Oda Ayako - Former female amateur champion

-- Osawa Maya - Osawa Narumi's sister ( Official Blog, Profile)
+- Osawa Maya - Osawa Narumi's sister ( Official Blog, Profile), her father has a shidoin license.

 - Oshima Reina - Former female amateur champion